b3agz/UDP-Receiver-for-Unity-Godot/readme.md

   "Amount": "42"
 }`

+The `Event` variable must exactly match the string you registered your function with in `InitialiseStreamerBotEvents()`.

+The code is designed to ignore missing information, so you do not need to pass every one of the variables shown in the Json example above.
+For example, if the event is just a trigger and does not need any additional information, you might put the following in the UDP payload:

+`{
+  "Event": "Test"
+}`

+You can also modify the code to take in additional variables from the payload if you wish.

 ### Other Information

 The UDP listening code runs on a separate thread that is currently aborted using Abort(), which is a deprecated command.
 At the time of upload, the script works fine in the engines I have tested it in (see above), however this may need changing in the future.